-The preparation of the consolidated financial statements in conformity with IFRS requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities at the date of the consolidated financial statements and the reported amount of revenues and expenses during the reported period.
+The preparation of the condensed consolidated interim financial statements in conformity with IFRS requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities at the date of the consolidated financial statements and the reported amount of revenues and expenses during the reported period.
 Significant assumptions about the future that management has made that could result in a material adjustment to the carrying amounts of assets and liabilities, in the event that actual results differ from assumptions made, relate to, but are not limited to, the following:

-- the recoverability of accounts receivable that are included in the consolidated statements of financial position; - the recoverability of deferred development and exploration costs incurred on the Omagh mine;

-- the estimated life of the ore body based and the estimated recoverable ounces or pounds mined from proven and probable reserves of deferred development and exploration costs which are included in the consolidated statements of financial position and the related amortization and depreciation included in the consolidated statements of income/loss; - the estimated useful lives and residual value of property, plant and equipment which are included in the consolidated statements of financial position and the related amortization and depreciation included in the consolidated statements of income/loss; - the inputs used in accounting for stock-based compensation transactions in; the consolidated statements of income/loss; - Management applied judgment in determining the functional currency and presentation currency based on the facts and circumstances that existed during the period; - Management assumption of amount of material restoration, rehabilitation and environmental, based on the facts and circumstances that existed during the period; and - Management's position that there is no income tax considerations required within these audited consolidated financial statements.
+- the recoverability of accounts receivable that are included in the condensed consolidated interim statements of financial position; - the recoverability of deferred development and exploration costs incurred on the Omagh mine; - the estimated life of the ore body and the estimated recoverable ounces or pounds mined from proven and probable reserves of deferred development and exploration costs which are included in the condensed consolidated interim statements of financial position and the related amortization and depreciation included in the condensed consolidated interim statements of income/loss; - the estimated useful lives and residual value of property, plant and equipment which are included in the condensed consolidated interim statements of financial position and the related amortization and depreciation included in the condensed consolidated interim statements of income/loss; - the inputs used in accounting for stock-based compensation transactions in the condensed consolidated interim statements of income/loss; - Management applied judgment in determining the functional currency and presentation currency based on the facts and circumstances that existed during the period; - Management assumption of amount of material restoration, rehabilitation and environmental, based on the facts and circumstances that existed during the period; and - Management's position that there is no income tax considerations required within these audited consolidated financial statements.